WHAT MAKES HAPPY EGGS HAPPY?

 WHAT ARE YOUR CERTIFICATIONS?

-We are proudly American Humane Certified, and all of our farms are Certified Humane.
+We are proudly American Humane Certified.
 This means that we meet the Humane Farm Animal Care Standards and American Humane Certified Animal Welfare Standards, incorporated of scientific research, veterinary advice, and the practical experience of farmers.
 Access to nutritious feed and our environmental farm design that promotes the health and safety of our girls are just a few of the many standards we adhere to.

 WHERE ARE HAPPY EGG HENS RAISED?